An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration: Related Works

 \rev{ On another note, \citet{ruan2021optimal} has taken on the challenge of improving OOD generalization performance in multimodal models using CLIP \citep{clip_paper}.
 However, as shown by \citet{zhang2023unified}. they point out that the images such as LAION-2B\footnote{\url{https://laion.ai/blog/laion-5b/}} that CLIP has trained on contain images analogous to the sketch domain of DomainNet \citep{peng2019moment}, one of the evaluation datasets for OOD generalization.
 Since this could potentially undermine our problem setting for evaluating OOD generalization, although we have performed evaluation experiments on CLIP models as pre-trained models, we only present these settings and results in \cref{ap:clip,ap:additional_results_clip}. }

+\item[\rebuttal{Confidence} Calibration Benchmark:] More recent studies have also evaluated modern architectures in comparison with calibration and robustness benchmarks, and \citet{minderer2021revisiting} argue, as do \citet{guo2017calibration}. that in independently and identically distributed (IID) settings, the ECE degrades with larger models.
+Conversely, in OOD scenarios, larger models tend to exhibit improved calibration performance (i.e., lower ECE) only under specific configurations, such as on certain models (e.g., BERT) and datasets~\citep{tran2022plexreliabilityusingpretrained, kadavath2022language, dan-roth-2021-effects-transformer}.
+However, these findings have been limited to particular settings and lack generalizability.
+To address this, we conducted a far more comprehensive set of experiments, yielding results with broader applicability.

 \item[Link between OOD Generalization and Calibration:] Recent theoretical study~\citep{wald2021calibration} has shown that multi-domain calibration is equivalent to invariant risk minimization~\citep{Arjovsky19}, a popular OOD generalization technique.
 Some empirical observations indicate that techniques good at OOD generalization also achieve lower ECE~\citep{ovadia2019can, immer2021scalable, naganuma2023necessary, yoshida2024understanding}.
 We examine if this correlation holds for varying pre-trained models \rev{under distributional shift} as well.

 \end{description}

 On another note, our experiments adopted pre-trained models from the PyTorch Image Models library~\citep{rw2019timm}, also known as \texttt{timm}.
 It benchmarks models on ImageNet OOD test sets, such as ImageNet-R~\citep{hendrycks2021many}, ImageNet-A~\citep{hendrycks2021natural}, ImageNet-v2~\citep{recht2019imagenet}, and ImageNet-Real~\citep{beyer2020we} which is beneficial for our study.